A Long Bet Pays Off - Internet Archive Blogs

 THE IDEA OF LONGEVITY AND CHANGE FOR DIGITAL DATA:

-Finally, the overarching fact of the situation is that sites like Long Bets are part of a philosophy of the web that is rapidly shrinking – that points of data and dependable signifiers of content and individuals are no longer the destinations, but stops along the way, flotsam and jetsam that ride in nebulous platforms that dominate online life.
+Finally, the overarching fact of the situation is that sites like Long Bets are part of a philosophy of the web that is rapidly shrinking.
+Points of data and dependable signifiers of content and individuals were once the destination.
+That’s long changed; they are but stops along the way, flotsam and jetsam that ride in nebulous platforms that dominate online life.
+While Jeremy Keith and Matt Haughey maintain personal websites, they have rapidly become like homesteads that jut out in the center of towering skyscrapers and apartment blocks.
+Future generations will think of “the web” as much as they think of “the roads”; intensely interest to a few, below the watermark of consciousness to the rest.

 As we move into this even-more-ethereal version of the Web, where objects, materials and locations possess data as much as pages and links we ever did, the Internet Archive will do its best to keep up and grow to match the challenge.